The Case for Sovereign Money

 • Stephen Zarlenga on > The Need for Monetary Reform, American Monetary Institute.

-• For all who like to put monetary matters straight in terms of accounting, Andrew Jackson has described > The transition process from bank money to central-bank sovereign money in balance sheets.
+• For all who like to put monetary matters straight in terms of T-accounts, Andrew Jackson has described > The transition process from bank money to central-bank sovereign money in balance sheets.

 • Uli Kortsch (The Monetary Trust Initiative) and Jamie Walton (American Monetary Institute) on > Public Money Accounting Principles in the US.

 A number of modellings – based on different approaches such as DSGE, system dynamics and stock-flow-analysis – came up with basically convergent findings.
 Sovereign money would not only be safe, but also bring about significantly more financial and economic stability, non-volatile normal interest rates, low inflation, financial assets and debt not growing in disproportion to GDP, and a higher level of output and employment:

 Yamaguchi, Kaoru 2014: Money and Macroeconomic Dynamics.
 An Accounting System Dynamics Approach, Awaji Island: Muratopia Institute/Japan Futures Research Center.

 Yamaguchi, Kaoru and Yamaguchi, Yokei 2016: The Heads and Tails of Money Creation and its System Design Failures, shows the dynamics of the present bankmoney regime and those of an alternative public money system.

 Benes, Jaromir / Kumhof, Michael 2012: The Chicago Plan Revisited, IMF Working Paper WP/12/202.
 A revised draft dates from February 12, 2013.